defano/wyldcard/README.md

 ### Visual Effects

-HyperCard provided a selection of visual effects that could be applied to card-to-card transitions or when "revealing" changes made by a script.
-HyperTalk Java provides a similar set of visual effects.
+HyperTalk Java provides a selection of visual effects that can be applied to card-to-card transitions or when "revealing" changes made by a script.

 A script can "lock" the screen to prevent the user from seeing what the script is doing.
-As long as the screen is locked, the user will see no changes made to the card or stack until HyperTalk Java is idle (has no more pending scripts to execute) or the `unlock screen` command is executed.
+As long as the screen is locked, the user will see no changes made to the card or stack until HyperTalk Java is idle (has no more pending scripts to execute) or a script invokes the `unlock screen` command.

 For example, consider this script which secretly navigates to the next card in the stack, draws a diagonal line on it, and then navigates back.
-While this script executes, the user has no knowledge that "behind the scenes" we've moved to another card and modified it.
+While this script executes, the user has no knowledge that "behind the scenes" we've moved to another card and modified it:

 ```
 on mouseUp